DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 Now, at the end of the day, a Content Model must be implemented as a Database Schema of some kind.
 In our case study involving AWebFactory.com, our target migration database is [MongoDB](https://www.mongodb.com/download-center#community).

 On the [SCS](#SCS "Structured Content Server"), [Content Types](#ContentType) making up the [Content Model](#ContentModel) are implemented as valid [Mongoose Schema](http://mongoosejs.com/docs/guide.html).
 These are organized as composable hierarchies of [Content Attributes](#ContentAttribute).
 These may be either a primitive Content Attributes corresponding to a valid [Mongoose SchemaType](#MongooseSchemaType "such as String, Number, etc."); or an embeddable sub-schema, itself made up of Mongoose SchemaType attributes, and sometimes even other embeddable sub-schema in turn.
-A Content Attribute mny also be specified as a JSON object, or as an array of Content Attributes.
+A Content Attribute may also be specified as a JSON object, or as an array of Content Attributes.

 A diagram will help us visualize the different kinds of [Content Attributes](#ContentAttribute) composing the domain specific [Content Types](#ContentType).